 When the position of your teeth has recently been changed, the gum and bone supporting them and keeping them in place are not as strong as they once were, and they need some time to gain their strength back.
 This is where retainers come in- they serve as temporary support until the supporting structures in your mouth have recovered.

-Failing to wear your retainer as directed by orthodontists in Phoenix will cause your teeth to gradually shift back into an undesirable position, making any previous treatments a waste of money and time.
+Failing to wear your retainer as directed by orthodontists in Glendale will cause your teeth to gradually shift back into an undesirable position, making any previous treatments a waste of money and time.

 Will You Always Need to Wear Your Retainer?